 Please send your completed Independent Study Proposal Form to email@example.com.

 Instructions and Guidelines for Independent Study

 - Make a research proposal to a faculty member with whom you would like to take the independent study course.
 Our directory of faculty members and their areas of interest may help you.
-Only individuals with a title of Lecturer III, Lecturer IV, Assistant Professor, Associate Professor, or Professor are eligible to sponsor independent studies.
+Only individuals with the title of Assistant Professor, Associate Professor, or Professor are eligible to sponsor independent studies.

 - You and the instructor should agree on course details, including the material to be covered; course format; sources to be used; and method of evaluation.
 Select the independent study course number appropriate to your level and needs.
 A complete listing of course numbers is available in the proposal form (included in the Form.pdf above).

 - If you plan to use an independent study course number (French 399, Italian 499, Portuguese 350/499, Romling 450, Spanish 350/435), be sure to review the course description in the LSA Course Guide for the term in which you wish to enroll.
 These courses may have additional paperwork that needs to be submitted along with your independent study contract.

 - Complete a proposal form (included in the Form.pdf above).
 Return the completed proposal form, with the instructor's signature, to the department main office, 4108 MLB or email to firstname.lastname@example.org.
 (Be sure to include additional paperwork as needed if you are applying to use an internship course number.)
 Forms will then be submitted to the appropriate committee for final approval.

 - Once final approval has been obtained, you will receive an e-mail with instructions for registering.